robertfg/trello-ninja/README.md

 This repository consists of the Trello Ninja version 1 website.

-Version 1 of the website consists of a user database, but will eventually allow users to enter items they are allergic to.
-This website allows a person to enter new users, edit existing users, toggle the status of users from active to inactive and vice-versa, and delete users.
+This website consumes the Trello API and allows users to list cards in a Trello "To Do" list, and add, update, and delete these cards.

 This project uses
-* React, React-Router-DOM
+* React, React Router
-* HTML, CSS, JavaScript, and jQuery on the front-end; and
+* HTML, CSS, and JavaScript; and
 * Reactstrap for responsive web design.

 ## Instructions